Is a Meghan Markle collaboration with Dior on the cards?

 The fashion house soon renamed the bag the ‘Lady Dior’ as a tribute to style icon Diana - born Lady Diana Spencer - who famously wore it to the 1996 Met Gala in New York.
 The bag has been reinvented and rereleased season after season, continuing Diana’s legacy.

+The public can only guess as to what King Charles might be thinking about the potential collaboration, but it seems as though it may be somewhat of a double-edged sword.

+“I imagine King Charles won’t be too impressed with the commercial alliance - just adding to the string of things that Megan does to divide herself from the Royal Family”, says Herbert, adding, “this, of course, can be seen as a positive thing, essentially bringing what some would consider a much needed boost of modernity into the monarchy (or at least a partnership more closely related to a brand and subject that people can identify with)”.

-While Diana wasn’t an official face of Dior, the brand is known for its high profile celebrity spokespeople.
+While Meghan’s collaboration has yet to be confirmed and Princess Diana was never an official face of Dior, the brand is known for its high profile celebrity spokespeople.

 Last month, actor Johnny Depp made his return to the luxury fashion house, signing a deal said to be worth upwards of $20million (or €18.2m) and K-pop favourite, BTS’ Jimin, was signed up as a global brand ambassador at the beginning of the year.